Back by popular demand!

 Noted geologists and academics visited the collection to study them, along with tourists and residents in the locality of Street.
 Such was the importance of the collection and the affection held for the fossils in the area that the newly formed Street Urban District Council chose the ichthyosaur as their symbol in 1894.
 It is still used today by local societies and associations.

-Entrance is free, but donations towards the care and future display of the fossils would be gratefully received.
+Entrance to the exhibition and some activities is free, but donations towards the care and future display of the fossils would be gratefully received.

 To find us: The Grange is opposite the restaurant terrace of Clarks Village, accessed via Car Park 4 (The Grange).
 Please DO NOT use the postcode as there is no entry via Farm Road.